mnellemann/hmci/README.md

 # HMC Insights

-Small Java-based utility to fetch metrics from one or more HMC's and push those to an InfluxDB time-series database.
+Small utility to fetch metrics from one or more HMC's and push those to an InfluxDB time-series database.

-## TODO Liste

-- Use TOML for configuration file, to support multiple HMC's - https://github.com/tomlj/tomlj

 ## Usage Instructions

-...
+### Create Configuration

+Create a configuration file with setup for HMC's and InfluxDB.

+### Run HMCi Tool

+Requires Java 8+ runtime.

 ## Development Information

-### Build &amp; Test
+### Build & Test

 Use the gradle build tool

     ./gradlew clean build

 ### InfluxDB for local testing